Can Manufactured Housing Reshape the Post Pandemic Housing Market?

 Assessing the New Housing Needs

-As many people are trying to take advantage of today's lower interest rates, they end up choosing their dream homes from one of the tightest inventories we've ever seen.
-What's more, because the exploding demand is leading many homebuyers to bid up the prices of properties for sale, listing prices have increased significantly over the past few months.
+As many people are trying to take advantage of today's lower interest rates, they choose their dream homes from one of the tightest inventories we've ever seen.
+Moreover, because the exploding demand is leading many homebuyers to bid up the prices of properties for sale, listing prices have increased significantly over the past few months.
 Higher home prices are excluding many potential homebuyers from the market.

-The labor shortage, which basically means there aren't enough qualified workers willing to work in construction, is the most important reason why construction companies aren't able to keep up with the demand for new homes.
+The labor shortage, which means there aren't enough qualified workers willing to work in construction, is the most important reason why construction companies can't keep up with the demand for new homes.
 Furthermore, labor shortages often lead to longer completion times and higher project costs, discouraging investments.
-Although the overall construction employment has slightly increased during the past few months, recovering from a sharp decline registered in 2020, labor shortages are expected to be the biggest hurdle in the next year.
+Although the overall construction employment has slightly increased during the past few months, recovering from a sharp decline registered in 2020, labor shortages are expected to be the biggest hurdle next year.

-Coming down to the manufactured housing industry, most prefab home builders are experiencing the same problems as the construction companies building traditional homes.
+In the manufactured housing industry, most prefab home builders are experiencing the same problems as construction companies building traditional homes.
 However, many experts agree that prefab homes might be the only viable solution to the current housing crisis.

 Answering the “WHY” Question

-Why is prefab housing considered the only solution that could help alleviate the housing crisis?
+Why is prefab housing considered the only solution to the housing crisis?
 In a nutshell, these homes are typically less expensive and faster to build than conventional stick-built houses.

 Regardless of whether you intend to purchase a manufactured home with or without land, feel free to use our online form or call our professionals at (800) 522-2013 to begin your application!